upMKuhn/AGAV/README.md

      3. Texture shader
 Further expansion could be lighting shaders....

 Buffers are the counterpart to the shaders.
-They know what shader they need and what model they represent.
+They know what shader they need, and what model they represent.
 Ergo they apply them selfs onto the shaders.

 The RenderObject represents a 3D model.
 Ideally there will be a SceneObject that wraps around a 3D model.
 This would be a one to many relation.